 Note: For details on working with options in the form such as auto-fill, attachments, or custom fields, see Common functionality.

-Click the model ID to open a model for editing.
+Click a model ID's to open it for editing.

 Drag and drop a placeholder in the model diagram.
-You can then drop an element from the Components area on to the placeholder at any time.
-This will replace the placeholder in the model's structure.
-You can also right-click a placeholder and use its context menu to replace it with a unit.
+Later, you can drop an element from the Components area on to the placeholder to replace it.
+Alternatively, select a unit from the placeholder's context menu.

-For example, this is useful if you want to first build a model, and then create units to replace the placeholders.
+This can be useful if you want to first build a theoretical model, and then create corresponding units.

-Drag and drop this on to the diagram to create a new unit.
+Drag and drop to the diagram to create a new unit.
 For details, see Model units.

-The unit will then be added to the Components area.
+The unit is then added to the Components area.

 A gateway can have multiple inputs and outputs, and is used to build optional process flows.